 Medical Marijuana in North Carolina

-While recreational weed is out of the question in North Carolina, you may qualify for the North Carolina medical marijuana program.
+While in North Carolina, recreational marijuana is out of the question, you may qualify for the state’s medical marijuana program.
 Like many other compassionate care laws, North Carolina has the Epilepsy Alternative Treatment act.
-The only way to get medical marijuana in North Carolina is if you have treatment-resistant epilepsy.
+In North Carolina, marijuana is only available to people with treatment-resistant epilepsy.
+That means you won’t find a North Carolina weed dispensary offering marijuana for recreational use, nor is it delivered.

 In 2014, House Bill 1220 (HB 1220) was passed and then amended in July 2015.
 It allows people to use cannabis to treat epilepsy if it’s recommended by a neurologist.
 To receive legal protection from the harsh penalties associated with possessing and using marijuana, you must be diagnosed with epilepsy by a state-approved neurologist who has tried to help you with three or more treatment options that have failed.